The Skyway in Disneyland was one of the most iconic attractions when it opened in 1956, all the way up until its extinction in 1994.

 In Bob’s words, “One day, the rules of the Skyway changed, and we didn’t meet the standards anymore.
 So we had to reluctantly remove it.”
 He also shared that after the removal of the Skyway, Disney filled in the holes in the Matterhorn, so anyone visiting today who doesn’t know the history has no visual evidence to see that the attraction was ever there!
 Well, except for those stairs, of course!

-The cause of the Skyway closure has long been wondered and debated — at the time a Disney spokesperson told the Orange County Register that it was due to declining popularity of the attraction, and that staff would need to be allocated toward the Indiana Jones Adventure: Temple of the Forbidden Eye attraction that opened in 1995.
-But it seems that Bob Gurr has confirmed once and for all that the true reason for the closure was that the ride did not meet safety standards anymore and had to be removed.
+The cause of the Skyway closure has long been wondered and debated — at the time, a Disney spokesperson told the Orange County Register that it was due to declining popularity of the attraction, and that staff would need to be allocated toward the Indiana Jones Adventure: Temple of the Forbidden Eye attraction that opened in 1995.
+However, it appears that Bob Gurr has confirmed once and for all that the true reason for the closure was that the ride no longer met safety standards and had to be removed.

 We love hearing stories like this from Disney Imagineers, both former and present, and we’ll be sure to keep sharing them with you, so stay tuned to AllEars!